 During their first semester, student doctors will be scheduled to meet with their academic advisor at least once individually and once in a group setting, or as directed.
 During the rest of years 1 and 2, student doctors are requested to meet with their advisors at least once each semester, in an individual or group setting.
 Student doctors who seek individual advising sessions may schedule a meeting with their academic advisors at any time regardless of their academic performance.
 Student doctors and clinical advisors may also schedule group and individual meetings during the school year.
-The frequency of these meetings will be determined by the student doctors and clinical advisors, faculty also meet with student doctors to provide additional help with coursework.
+The frequency of these meetings will be determined by the student doctors and clinical advisors.
+ICOM is a student doctor-centered institution.
+In addition to their role as academic advisors, faculty also meet with student doctors to provide additional help with coursework.
 Faculty publish office hours for student doctors during specific courses and are available to student doctors for additional assistance.